deephaven-examples/lunch-n-learn/css-variables/readme.md

 For reference only, do not use directly.

-Light and dark invert there range of colors from 50-900. ie. 900 is black in light theme and white in dark theme.
+Light and dark invert their range of colors from 50-900. ie. 900 is black in light theme and white in dark theme.

 Light:
 ![](./light-palette.jpg)